androiddevnotes/ktor-demo-api-server/docs/app/app-overview.md

 2. Use the JWT token to make a POST request to `/api/v1/api-key` to generate an API key
 3. Use the API key in subsequent requests by including it in the `X-API-Key` header

+## Recent Updates

+- Added three new dictionary entries: Algorithm, API, and Machine Learning.
+- Created a new Flyway migration script (V5) to insert these entries into the database.
+- Updated the process for populating the dictionary using the API and user's API key.

 For more detailed information on specific components, please refer to the individual documentation files in the `docs` directory.